skypanther/PiLit/readme.md

 	SUBSYSTEM=="bcm2835-gpiomem", KERNEL=="gpiomem", GROUP="gpio", MODE="0660"
 	EOF
 	```
-5. Once you have wired up your relay, uppdate the `var pins=[...` line in the index.js file.
+5. Once you have wired up your relay, update the `var pins=[...` line in the index.js file.
 Make sure the pin numbers there correspond to the GPIO pins you used, in the order you used them.

-(For more info on those last two steps, see https://www.npmjs.com/package/rpio)
+(For more info on usermod and udev steps, see https://www.npmjs.com/package/rpio)

 ## Usage